Five Life Lessons Buffy The Vampire Slayer Taught Me

-It was the 21st anniversary of the first episode of Buffy being aired and Sarah Michelle Gellar posted an emotional throwback on her Instagram that had me shedding a tear.
+It was the 21st anniversary of the first episode of Buffy The Vampire Slayer being aired and Sarah Michelle Gellar posted an emotional throwback on her Instagram about the Scooby gang that had me shedding a tear.
 But then again I did cry when Stormzy won a Brit award so I may just be due on.

-I've also been re-watching Buffy thanks to the Syfy channel.
+I've also been re-watching Buffy The Vampire Slayer thanks to the Syfy channel.
 I'm currently on season 5 which in my opinion was one of my favourites.
 I don't know if that's when I started to watch it and it has so much sentiment for me or that's when it was really at it's peak.
-It got me thinking about all the things watching Buffy taught me about life at an early age whether I realised it then or not.
+It got me thinking about all the life lessons watching Buffy taught me about life at an early age whether I realised it then or not.

 To Be Resilient